va-nilla-gorilla/Operating-Platforms/README.md

 <h3>How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?</h3>

-<h4>The "Game Room" required a website-based gaming interface w/ the abiliy to have multiple game instances operating concurrently and distibuted via networked connection./nConsidering the clients needs basicly lays out a general set of guidelines to develope from.
+<h4>The "Game Room" required a website-based gaming interface w/ the abiliy to have multiple game instances operating concurrently and distibuted via networked connection.
+Considering the clients needs basicly lays out a general set of guidelines to develope from.
 Without giving the client what they want could result in not producing a product that the client requires or could envolve an abundence of client requested changes due to not incorporating their "needs" before hand.</h4>

 <h3>How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?</h3>